tornadoweb/tornado/docs/guide/async.rst

    :hide:

-The statement ``raise gen.Return(response.body)`` is an artifact of Python 2 (and 3.2), in which generators aren't allowed to return values.
+The statement ``raise gen.Return(response.body)`` is an artifact of Python 2, in which generators aren't allowed to return values.
 To overcome this, Tornado coroutines raise a special kind of exception called a `.Return`.
 The coroutine catches this exception and treats it like a returned value.
 In Python 3.3 and later, a ``return